 The full Recreation Management article is available online.
 Here are a few key excerpts:

 On creating experiences that keep fans in the venue and athletes at the top of the game

 These days, sports venues at every level are hoping to attract fans with newer technologies and creature-comfort amenities.
-CannonDesign is an integrated global design firm and Eric Einhorn leads the firm’s DC-based sports practice.
-He explained these efforts are focused on keeping fans in the stadium for longer time periods.
+These efforts are focused on keeping fans in the stadium for longer time periods.
 “If they’re having a better experience overall, and they’re able to keep in touch with their friends and other fans even if the game isn’t the most exciting, they’re more likely to stay within the stadium and that increases opportunities for revenue.”

-Later in the piece, Eric also shares that “the same desire fans have for technology and connectivity is shared by players.
+We also shared “the same desire fans have for technology and connectivity is shared by players.
 ‘We’re now seeing locker rooms designed with individual iPads or monitors in each locker.
 This appeals to athletes and also empowers coaching staff to push out training plans and other key information to keep student-athletes on track.”

 On the dynamic UMBC Campus Event Center